journeyman-cc/smeagol/resources/public/content/Extensible Markup.md

 Graphs can now be embedded in a page using the [Mermaid](https://mermaid-js.github.io/mermaid/#/) graph description language.
 The graph description should start with a line comprising three back-ticks and then the word `mermaid`, and end with a line comprising just three backticks.

 Here's an example culled from the Mermaid documentation.
+Edit this page to see the specification.

 ### GANTT Chart